Azure-Samples/java-microservices-aca-lab/index.md

 This lab has modules on:

-* Plan a Java application migration to Azure Container Apps Service
+* A general introduction to the sample microservices and the related Azure resources
 * Launch a Spring Apps microservices application to Azure Container Apps Service
 * Enable monitoring and end-to-end tracing
 * Secure application secrets using Key Vault